walles/loadviz/README.md

 * Make bars slide into place when metrics are updated.
 Physics engine!
 * Make a menu bar visualization
 * Make a Dock icon visualization
+* Enable resizing the demo app.
+Resizing should scale the image so we can see it pixel by pixel.
+Nearest-neighbor scaling preferred.
 * Find a *good* way of getting the demo image to update at 10 FPS
 * Poll battery charge state as well
 * Visualize battery charge as a blue sky (full) or a starry night (empty)